jackashleyb/simple-long-short-equity-strategy-in-python/README.md

 - i'm also reading and refrencing this book when looking for proejct ideas - [Building Automated Quantitative Trading Systems](https://www.amazon.co.uk/Building-Automated-Quantitative-Trading-Systems/dp/9334453508)

 this article gives a good overview of the stratgy - [Investopedia](https://www.investopedia.com/terms/l/long-shortequity.asp)

+## Notes on This Strategy

+A good reason to deploy a strategy like this one is that it gives investors the ability to generate positive returns in both rising and falling markets.
+By combining anticipated growth with short positions, this puts your portfolio at less risk and provides superior returns during market downturns in comparison with a traditional long-only strategy.

 ## Overview

 The core hypothesis is that stock returns often revert to the mean.
 By calculating the average performance of a portfolio and trading the deviations: